MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Usage report (Preview)**: Use this report to see how your labels are being used.

 - **Activity logs (Preview)**: Use this report to see labeling actions from users, and on devices and file paths.
+In addition, for labeled documents that are protected and opened by Windows computers running the Azure Information Protection client or the Azure Information Protection unified labeling client, you can see access attempts (successful or denied).

     This report has a **Columns** option that lets you display more activity information than the default display.
 You can also see more details about a file by selecting it to display **Activity Details**.